istanbuljs/nyc/README.md

 **Note:** `nyc instrument` will not copy the contents of a `.git` folder to the output directory.

 ## Setting the project root directory

 nyc runs a lot of file system operations relative to the project root directory.
 During startup nyc will look for the *default* project root directory.
 The *default* project root directory is the first directory found that contains a `package.json` file when searching from the current working directory up.
-If nyc fails to find a directory containing a `package.json` file, it will use current working directory as the *default* project root directory.
+If nyc fails to find a directory containing a `package.json` file, it will use the current working directory as the *default* project root directory.
 You can change the project root directory with the `--cwd` option.

 nyc uses the project root directory when: